Scheduled MonumentsEnglandKing's Castle enclosures, Iron Age defended settlement

 What is King's Castle enclosures, Iron Age defended settlement?

-King's Castle enclosures is an Iron Age defended settlement located in Somerset, England.
+King's Castle enclosures is a prehistoric defended settlement located in Somerset, England, dating to the Iron Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008807.

 Who is responsible for protecting King's Castle enclosures, Iron Age defended settlement?